Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/1) Custom 3D Printed Cycloidal Gearbox.md

 geometries optimized for running smoothly.
 The 4 main parts are the input shaft which is supported by 3 bearings, the rotor gear which has an epitrochoidal shape, the output shaft which interfaces with the input at a small bearing to provide stability, and the case which has 19 rollers corresponding to an 18:1 GR.
-Once the design was finalized, I performed ANSYS strucutural analysis on the case, which had a FOS of 5 under the max bending moment conditions.
+Once the design was finalized, I performed ANSYS strucutural analysis on the case, checking the max bending moment that would be applied if it was being used on the arm.

 ![Photo of Gearbox]({{ "/assets/images/testing.png" | relative_url }}){: .inline-image-l}